ioccc-src/winner/2014/maffiodo2/README.md

 ## Judges' remarks:

-On the face of it :-) given what this program does one might wonder what makes this winner special.
+On the face of it :-) given what this program does one might wonder what makes this winning entry special.
 But when you realize the source is small enough for posting to social media that has a small size limit.

 Who will be the first to tweet this source?
 How many re-tweets will such tweet